New South Wales Government Regulation For Insulated Vinyl Cladding

 Why we used to love Vinyl Cladding

-Vinyl Cladding quickly became the standard exterior wall cladding product for most Australian homes.
+Vinyl Cladding quickly became the standard outside wall cladding product for most Australian homes.
 The low cost of vinyl house cladding back then was enough reason for homeowners to use the material.

 Sydney-based suppliers of vinyl house cladding had a large market to cater to during this time.
 Prices of vinyl weatherboards were at an attractively low level, which made the deals even better to homeowners.